nanoporetech/pore-c/README.md

 up a development environment.
 We use the [tox](https://tox.readthedocs.io/en/latest/index.html) automation tool with the [tox-conda](https://github.com/tox-dev/tox-conda) extension to create conda environments for development.
 Several environments are defined in the `tox.ini` file:

-    *  `py37` -  The default environment.
+*  **py37:**  The default environment.
 Running `tox -e py37` will run all of the `pytest` tests.
 By adding `--` to the command you you can pass additional arguments to pytest e.g. `tox -e py37 -- -k refgenome`.
-    *  `dev` - A development environment that runs the `pore_c` command.
+*  **dev:** A development environment that runs the `pore_c` command.
 You can use this to try our `pore_c` commands e.g. `tox -e dev -- refgenome --help`.
-    *  `snakemake` - An environment that runs an associated snakemake pipeline in development mode.
+*  **snakemake:** An environment that runs an associated snakemake pipeline in development mode.
 The command assumes that the `pore-c-snakemake` repository is located in the same directory as `pore-c` though this can be changed with enviroment variables - see the `tox.ini` file for details.

 For each of these environments a conda environment is created at `.tox/<env_id>`.
 You can activate these for interactive work with `conda activate .tox/<env_id>`.